zakky211/Gender_Recognation_app_with_Resnet-and-Streamlit/README.md

+# About
-# Resnet and Streamlit
+Gender recognition application using Resnet model and streamlit

-## Download the dataset from this link https://www.kaggle.com/datasets/jessicali9530/celeba-dataset
+# Contact
+Zakkyholmes@gmail.com